-The conference's opening plenary, "Strengthening Indigenous Scholarship, Archives, and Education," will be held on September 21st at 1PM ET.
-The plenary will feature a discussion with Lisa Brooks, Amos Key, Jr., and Jennifer O'Neal.
+The conference's opening plenary, "Strengthening Indigenous Scholarship, Archives, and Education," was held on September 21st at 1PM ET.
+The plenary featured a discussion with Lisa Brooks, Amos Key, Jr. [unable to attend], and Jennifer O'Neal.

 Lisa Brooks is an Abenaki writer and scholar who lives and works in the Kwinitekw (Connecticut River) Valley.
 She is Professor of English and American Studies at Amherst College and a faculty advisor in the Five College Native American and Indigenous Studies Program.
 Her first book, The Common Pot: The Recovery of Native Space in the Northeast received the Media Ecology Association's Dorothy Lee Award for Outstanding Scholarship in the Ecology of Culture in 2011.
 Her second book, Our Beloved Kin: A New History of King Philip’s War received numerous awards, including the Bancroft Prize for American History and Diplomacy in 2019.
 Currently a Guggenheim Fellow, she is working on a new book focused on her side project, “Tracking Molsemsis: An Indigenous and Environmental History of Eastern Coyote.”